Skip to main content

 Caesars Palace Las Vegas Hotel & Casino

 Caesars Palace Hotel & Casino opened in August 1966.
 This iconic resort was one of the first properties on the Las Vegas Strip to incorporate a fully developed theme.
 Theme architecture and its construction refer to the adherence to a specific subject, in which the central theme guides the design process across all stages.
-This creates an environment that immerses the guest in a comprehensive, immersive emotional experience.
+This creates an environment that immerses the guest in a comprehensive, transporting experience.

 About Formalism